 Welcome to the Algebra worksheets page at Math-Drills.com, where unknowns are common and variables are the norm.
-These worksheets are mostly aimed at the middle school student, but we have delved into a few high school topics.
+On this page, you will find Algebra worksheets mostly for middle school students on algebra topics such as algebraic expressions, equations and graphing functions.

 This page starts off with some missing numbers worksheets for younger students.
 We then get right into algebra by helping students recognize and understand the basic language related to algebra.
 The rest of the page covers some of the main topics you'll encounter in algebra units.
 Remember that by teaching students algebra, you are helping to create the future financial whizzes, engineers, and scientists that will solve all of our world's problems.

 Algebra is much more interesting when things are more real.
 Solving linear equations is much more fun with a two pan balance, some mystery bags and a bunch of jelly beans.
 Algebra tiles are used by many teachers to help students understand a variety of algebra topics.
 And there is nothing like a set of co-ordinate axes to solve systems of linear equations.

 The missing numbers worksheets below come in three versions.
 The simplest one includes only blanks; the next one includes symbols for the unknowns; and the third version includes variables for the unknowns.
 The blanks version is a good way to start some algebraic thinking in younger students.